JoelChan13/mildew-detector/README.md

 ## Hypothesis and Validation

 1. **Hypothesis 1**: Visual Differentiation of Cherry Leaves - There are distinct visual differences between healthy cherry leaves and those affected by powdery mildew that can be identified through image analysis.
-   - __How to validate__: This hypothesis can be tested by conducting a study that involves analyzing average images, variability images, and creating image montages for both healthy and powdery mildew-affected leaves.
+   - How to validate: This hypothesis can be tested by conducting a study that involves analyzing average images, variability images, and creating image montages for both healthy and powdery mildew-affected leaves.
 If the differences are visually apparent and consistent, this would support the hypothesis.
 The analysis will include identifying specific visual markers or patterns that distinguish healthy leaves from those affected by powdery mildew.<br/>

 2. **Hypothesis 2**: Comparison of Mathematical Functions - The `softmax` function performs better than the `sigmoid` function as an activation function for the CNN output layer.
-   - __How to validate__:  This hyptothesis can be tested by understanding the type of problem we are trying to solve, and training and comparing the models, modifying only the activation function in the output layer.
+   - How to validate:  This hyptothesis can be tested by understanding the type of problem we are trying to solve, and training and comparing the models, modifying only the activation function in the output layer.
 This will enable us to identify which model produces more accurate results.<br/>

 3. **Hypothesis 3**: ```RGB``` images perform better than ```grayscale```  in terms of image classification performance.
-   - __How to validate__: This hypothesis can be tested by training and comparing the models, modifying only the image colour, which will enable us to identify which model produces more accurate results, along with the margin of difference in accuracy.<br/>
+   - How to validate: This hypothesis can be tested by training and comparing the models, modifying only the image colour, which will enable us to identify which model produces more accurate results, along with the margin of difference in accuracy.<br/>

 ### Hypothesis 1

 > There are distinct visual differences between healthy cherry leaves and those affected by powdery mildew that can be identified through image analysis.

 **1. Introduction**